 Across North America, individuals and households have taken action to reduce climate-influenced risks (high confidence).
-These autonomous adaptations comprise the majority of the observed responses in the peer-reviewed literature (Berrang-Ford and et al., Accepted).
-The increased use of cooling systems (which could be maladaptive unless there are innovations (14.5.5.3)) (Barreca et al., 2016), creating defensible space around homes in wildfire-prone areas (Box 14.2), and the modification or redesign of housing structures along coasts (Koerth et al., 2017) are important household responses to existing risks.
-Although these actions have played a role in reducing risks, the capacity to undertake such actions is not uniform across individuals in North America and has exacerbated existing social inequities, especially in coastal areas (Keenan et al., 2018; de Koning and Filatova, 2020).
+These autonomous adaptations comprise the majority of the observed responses in the peer-reviewed literature (Berrang-Ford and et al., 2021).
+The increased use of cooling systems (which could be maladaptive unless there are innovations) (Section 14.5.5.3; Barreca et al., 2016), creating defensible space around homes in wildfire-prone areas (see Box 14.2), and the modification or redesign of housing structures along coasts (Koerth et al., 2017), are important household responses to existing risks.
+Although these actions have played a role in reducing risks, the capacity to undertake such actions is not uniform across individuals in North America and has exacerbated existing social inequities, especially in coastal areas (Keenan et al., 2018; de Koning and Filatova.
+2020).
 Additionally, these adaptation activities often are taken without consideration of the impact on mitigation efforts (Kates et al., 2012; Fedele et al., 2019; Shi and Moser, 2021).

-14.7.1.2 Local and Sub-National Governments
+14.7.1.2 Local and Subnational Governments

-A majority of local jurisdictions in North America have undertaken some level of adaptation; these efforts largely focused on planning and less on implementation (high confidence).
-Some sub-national governments, namely States and Provinces, have engaged in advanced adaptation planning efforts (high confidence).
-Indigenous Peoples in North America have undertaken substantial activities (14.4, Box 14.1).
+The majority of local jurisdictions in North America have undertaken some level of adaptation.
+These efforts largely have focused on planning and less on implementation (high confidence).
+Some subnational governments, namely states and provinces, have engaged in advanced adaptation planning efforts (high confidence).
+Indigenous Peoples in North America have undertaken substantial activities (Section 14.4; see Box 14.1).

-Many cities across North America have undertaken adaptation planning (Hughes, 2015; Reich et al., 2016; Moser et al., 2017; Auditors General, 2018; McMillan et al., 2019) (14.5) with some financing adaptation implementation, for example, in the case of SLR (Box 14.4).
-Adaptation actions commonly implemented in cities include climate-informed building codes, enacting energy conservation measures, modifying zoning, and increasing green infrastructure (see 14.5.5.3; Box 14.7) (Binder et al., 2015; Maxwell et al., 2018a; Moss et al., 2019; Brown et al., 2021).
+Many cities across North America have undertaken adaptation planning (Section 14.5; Hughes, 2015; Reich et al., 2016; Moser et al., 2017; Auditors General, 2018; McMillan et al., 2019) with some financing adaptation implementation, for example, in the case of SLR (see Box 14.4).
+Adaptation actions commonly implemented in cities include climate-informed building codes, enacting energy conservation measures, modifying zoning and increasing green infrastructure (Section 14.5.5.3; see Box 14.7; Binder et al., 2015; Maxwell et al., 2018a; Moss et al., 2019; Brown et al., 2021).
 The majority of cities have formed practitioner networks to share information (ICLEI Canada, 2016; Vogel et al., 2016; C40 Cities, 2018) and supporting learning and collaboration through regional collaborations that include utility managers and the private sector (Fünfgeld, 2015; Moser et al., 2017).

-In Canada, the Map of Adaptation Actions Canada (https://changingclimate.ca/case-studies/) presents over 200 adaptation case studies addressing a variety of climate-related impacts (Warren and Lulham, 2021).
-The City of Saskatoon, in developing its Climate Action Plan (which includes a Corporate Climate Adaptation Strategy), engaged with local businesses, NGOs, residents and experts to identify potential risks (and benefits) requiring action (City of Saskatoon, 2019).
-Similarly, the City of Surrey specifically used community outreach programs to develop its Coastal Flood Adaptation Strategy (CFAS) through a value-based planning approach (City of Surrey, 2019).
-Municipal asset management, local services and community well-being were key considerations for the City of Selkirk, Manitoba when developing an adaptation strategy as well as ensuring a budgeting process that supports implementation (City of Selkirk, 2019).
-As of 2019, eight of thirteen Canadian provinces and territories have high-level climate adaptation strategies.
-The scope of these efforts vary by jurisdiction as a review conducted by federal and provincial auditors in Canada identified several deficiencies related to a lack of detailed implementation plans, obligated funding, and specific timelines (Auditors General, 2018).
+In Canada, the Map of Adaptation Actions10 presents over 200 adaptation case studies addressing a variety of climate-related impacts (Warren and Lulham, 2021).
+The City of Saskatoon, in developing its Climate Action Plan (which includes a Corporate Climate Adaptation Strategy), engaged with local businesses, non-governmental organisations (NGOs), residents and experts to identify potential risks (and benefits) requiring action (City of Saskatoon, 2019).
+Similarly, the City of Surrey specifically used community outreach programmes to develop its Coastal Flood Adaptation Strategy (CFAS) through a value-based planning approach (City of Surrey, 2019).
+Municipal asset management, local services and community well-being were key considerations for the City of Selkirk, Manitoba, when developing an adaptation strategy as well as ensuring a budgeting process that supports implementation (City of Selkirk, 2019).
+As of 2019, 8 of 13 Canadian provinces and territories have high-level climate adaptation strategies.
+The scope of these efforts vary by jurisdiction as a review conducted by federal and provincial auditors in Canada identified several deficiencies related to a lack of detailed implementation plans, obligated funding and specific timelines (Auditors General, 2018).